Track and Field

 Midget, Youth & Junior (14-19 y.o.) | Senior (20+ y.o.)

-Coaches: Mary Chewning (Club High Performance), Andrew Cooke (Club Athletes 14+), Larry Blaschuk (Horizontal Jumps), Byron Jack (Vertical Jumps), Gordan Poljak and Bill Fisher (Pole Vault), Don Allermeerch (Circle Throws)
+Coaches: Andrew Cooke (High Performance & Club Athletes 14+ UBC), Iuliana Kroeger (Head Coach All Power Speed Events in Surrey), Larry Blaschuk (Horizontal Jumps), Byron Jack (Vertical Jumps), Gordan Poljak and Bill Fisher (Pole Vault), Tom Willcox (Cirlce Throws)

 Athletes at all levels work with the coach to identify goals, and to create individualized annual and long term training plans, designed to promote peak performances at major competitions both within the year and beyond.